 Here are a few ‘typography in email’ tips that will come handy when you are all set to select the best font for your next email marketing campaign:

-- use font type and font colors in tandem with your brand colors to build a brand image;
+- use a font type and font colors in tandem with your brand colors to build a brand image;

 - maintain a standard line spacing — 1 ½ size of the font size — in the emails;